CivMC/Civ/plugins/jukealert-paper/README.md

 "Relayed snitch broken.
 Relay located at [world X3X 21 1X2]"

 This allows players to track down Relays, if they break enough snitches.

+---

+Additionally, a change to allow players with invisibility potions to not trip entry alerts. /jainfo alerts are fine, but no chat alerts.